Micropolis-Organization/GitHub-Development-Process/GitHub_Documentation.md

 ![This is an image](https://docs.github.com/assets/cb-9264/images/help/projects-v2/tab-projects.png)

 4. Click New project.
-5.When prompted to select a template, click a template or, to start with an empty project, click Table or Board.
+5. When prompted to select a template, click a template or, to start with an empty project, click Table or Board.
 Then, click Create.

 ![This is an image](https://docs.github.com/assets/cb-46006/images/help/issues/projects-select-template.png)